Recursive Preferences and Ambiguity Attitudes: Mathematical notation and framework

-Axioms \ref{aaxiom-1}-\ref{aaxiom2} are basic requirements which guarantee the existence of a nontrivial and continuous representation.
-The next two axiomatic conditions are classical in the literature on discounting and dynamic choice. \begin{axiom}[Time separability] For all $x,y,x',y'\in X$ and $d, d'\in \mathbf{D}$, $(x,y,d)\sim (x',y',d)$ if and only if $(x,y,d')\sim (x',y',d')$. \end{axiom} Consider two deterministic consumption plans that yield identical outcomes from the third period onward.
-Time separability requires that their ranking does not depend on the common continuation.

-\begin{axiom}[Stationarity] For all $x\in X$ and $h, g \in \mathbf{H}$, $h\succsim g$ if and only if $(x,h)\succsim (x,g)$. \end{axiom} Stationarity expresses Koopmans' idea that \say{the passage of time does not have an effect on preferences.} Notice that our notion of stationarity requires not only invariance toward postponing consumption but also delaying the resolution of uncertainty.
-Indeed, the consumption plan $(x,h)$, as defined in equation \eqref{concatenation}, is obtained by adding one initial period consumption and postponing the timing of resolution of uncertainty by one period, so that consumption at $t=2$ depends only on the information revealed in that same period.
-In contrast, in \citeauthor{kochov2015time}'s (\citeyear{kochov2015time}) the consumption plan $(x,h)$ is not defined by changing the timing of resolution of uncertainty.
-Therefore, our notion of stationarity is different from his axiom of stationarity and does not imply his history independence axiom.\footnote{See also the discussion in \cite{bommier2017monotone}, pp. 1455-1456.} Figure \ref{fig:kochov} illustrates this difference in the case when $S=\{H,T\}$.

-A difference with \cite{bommier2017monotone} is that we study recursive preferences in a dynamic version of the Anscombe-Aumann framework.
-To retrieve our results, we need to require independence over deterministic consumption plans. \begin{axiom}[Independence for deterministic prospects] For all $d,d',d''\in \mathbf{D}$ and $\alpha\in (0,1)$,
+\begin{asiom}[Nontriviality (NT)] There exist $x,y\in X$ such that $x\succ y$. \end{asiom} We study recursive preferences within a dynamic version of the Anscombe–Aumann framework.
+Consequently, we also impose an independence axiom restricted to deterministic consumption plans. \begin{asiom}[Independence for deterministic prospects (IDP)] For all $d,d',d''\in \mathbf{D}$ and $\alpha\in (0,1)$,

-\end{axiom} The next axiom of dynamic consistency, along with the previous ones, characterizes recursive preferences with affine $u$.
-This axiom ensures that ex-ante choices remain optimal when evaluated ex-post.
-It corresponds to the recursivity axiom in \cite{chew1990nonexpected} and to axiom A.3 in \cite{bommier2017monotone}.\footnote{The standard notion of dynamic consistency requires that if in addition $h^s\succ g^s$ for some $s\in S$, then we have $h\succ g$ (see for example \cite{de2022static}, axiom D3).
-We consider the weaker notion, as it poses no complications.
-Our results carry out with the stronger notion with the addition that the one-step-ahead certainty equivalent would be strictly monotone.} \begin{axiom}[Dynamic Consistency] For all $h,g\in \mathbf{H}$ with $h_0=g_0$,